FAQ Fast Start

 Cancellation / Reschedule Policy

-(For Group / Corporate Bookings, See Contract)
+(For Group / Corporate Bookings, See Your Contract)

-It has not yet happened that a tour has had to cancel, but things do happen.
 Weather-related, travel-related, injury- or illness-related, these all may leave you or I no option but to cancel.
 Before we take that step, consider the option to reschedule.

-- If you (or I) are unable to participate in the tour, and you are unable to reschedule within your current travel itinerary or I’m unavailable, but you want to keep your booking, you have the option to reschedule for a tour within 18 months from your original tour date.
+• If you (or I) are unable to participate in the tour, and you are unable to reschedule within your current travel itinerary or I’m unavailable, but you want to keep your booking, you have the option to reschedule for a tour within 12 months from your original tour date.
 This provides you the opportunity to plan to take your tour during next year’s visit!